 ORAL ENGLISH 25-26.
-Practice in the preparation and delivery, in class, of both extemporaneous and memorized speeches, based on a systematic study of rhetoric theory and on an analysis of representative ancient and modern orations.
-Speech opportunities outside the class-room will be arranged.
+Practice in the preparation and delivery, in class, of both extemporaneous and memorized speeches, based on a systematic study of rhetorical theory and on an analysis of representative ancient and modern orations.
+Speech opportunities outside the classroom will be arranged.

+Two hors; 2 credits

-Three hours; 6 credits Required in the Junior year.
+Elective in the Junior year.